Obito-git/ft_lex/README.md

 - [ ] Doc comments for everything where it makes sense.
 - [ ] libl should exist and be named libl (TODO ???)
 - [x] Write this description with details and steps.
-- [x] Draw and maintain the project scheme.
+- [ ] Draw and maintain the project schemas.
 - [x] Tokenizer
     - [x] Make up a way to efficiently test different configurations
     - [x] Handles only basic parsing related to tokens, but not validate the logic (sequances, regex validation etc).